Graduation with Distinction

 - Be on the graduation list for that semester you intend to graduate.

-- Have a completed Distinction Evaluation Form submitted by your faculty research advisor.
+- Have a completed Evaluation Form (pdf) submitted by your faculty research advisor.

-Poster and paper presentations will be conducted virtually over Zoom, with the date and time set after Nov.
-20 and with mutual agreement among all presenters.
-If the poster or paper will be presented elsewhere, the venue must be approved by the Chair of the Distinction Committee or the School's Associate Director of Academic Affairs beforehand.
+Poster and paper presentations will be conducted at a date and time set after Nov.
+18 and with mutual agreement among all presenters.
+If the poster or paper will be presented elsewhere, the venue must be approved by SIB’s Distinction Committee or the School's Associate Director of Academic Affairs beforehand.